microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

 Our stored vs view schema already can model this, even without ExtraGlobalFields: each application can add their annotations as optional fields to the stored schema.

-The only thing thats really missing is how the applications should handle opening documents with expected stored fields like these.
+The only thing thats really missing is how the applications should handle opening documents with stored fields like these.
-This an be addressed by doing either one or both of the following:
+This an be addressed by supporting either one or both of the following:

-1. Allow field in the schema (stored and view) to indicate how applications which do not understand the field should tret the type.
+1. Allow field in the schema (stored and view) to indicate how applications which do not understand the field should treat the type containing the field.
-    Some options:
+    Some options are:
-    1.  read+write, preserve where possible
+    1.  read+write, preserve unknown field where possible
-    1.  read+write, clear on mutation
+    1.  read+write, clear unknown field on mutation
     1.  readonly
     1. Treat as out of schema / unsupported
 2. Allow nodes to declare if they support unrecognized fields (in the view schema only).
     This would generate an API that could enumerate unexpected fields in the schema-aware API.

+Additionally an API could be added to struct nodes to enumerate all unexpected fields.
+API wise this looks similar to the existing extra fields support, but its distinct in its use-case and performance characteristics.
+Extra local fields were designed to allow allow arbitrary fields, without bloating the stored schema: in the previous system adding and removing N extra local fields with different keys currently makes no schema changes where as adding a bunch of fields to the stored scheme as unrecognized fields in the proposed schema system would bloat the document schema proportionally.
+Instead this feature is only intended for when an application has a view schema for a field that other applications using the document might not have.
+Thus any actual schema editing done as part of supporting these fields can be done implicitly as part of schematize based on the comparison of the view and stored schema, and does not involve exposing any stored schema editing to users.

 ## Schedule